coronavirus hereford fc

 Coronavirus battle: Hereford FC head into hibernation and hunker down

-are officially in hibernation for the duration of the crisis after shutting down all operations and furloughing their final staff and players.
+are officially in hibernation for the duration of the after shutting down all operations and furloughing their final staff and players.

 All activity at Edgar ceased on Sunday night with the North season on hold since last week and the Bulls in 15th spot with interim manager Josh Gowling at the helm as the successor to Russell Slade and his predecessor Marc Richards.